deadskull7/Agricultural-Price-Prediction-and-Visualization-on-Android-App/README.md

 ![Screenshot](Screenshots/Screenshot_20180408-111043.png)
 ![Screenshot](Screenshots/Screenshot_20180408-111159.png) ![Screenshot](2.png)

-**I have used data provided by open government site data.gov.in, which updates prices of market daily. **
+**I have used data which is provided by open government site data.gov.in, which updates prices of market daily. **

 **Working Interface Details:
 We have provided user choice to see current market prices based on two choices: market wise or commodity wise use increase assesibility options.**